learn-co-curriculum/react-changing-state/README.md

 }
 ```

 Now everything works as expected.
-Good job, you just implemented a React modal!
+Good job, we just implemented a React modal!

-**Advanced:** If you're looking for an actual React modal to use in your
+**Advanced:** If you're ever looking for an actual React modal to use in a
 production application, [`react-modal`](https://github.com/reactjs/react-modal)
 has a very similar API to the component we just implemented.